DOC-REF: FRC-2026-04-28Rev 04 / 2026

 SSP quality issues

-Poorly written control implementations require multiple revision cycles between the organization, 3PAO, and agency.
+Poorly written control implementations require multiple revision cycles between organization, 3PAO, and agency.
 High-quality SSP authoring from the start is critical.

-Authorization boundary scope creep
+Boundary scope creep

 Agency sponsor capacity